CapgeminiTechHub/Amazon-web-services-1/README.md

 ## Removing Item from Inventory

-This command can be invoked by saying the following phrases:
+This intent can be activated by saying the following phrases:

 - "Remove [quantity] [item]"
 - "Remove [quantity] [item] from the tech hub"